MicrochipTech/PIC32CXBZ2_WBZ45x_BLE_Proximity_Profile/README.md

 ## 1. Introduction<a name="step1">

-This application demonstrates on how to create a BLE Proximity reporter application on WBZ451 Curiosity board.
+This application demonstrates on how to create a BLE Proximity monitor and Proximity reporter application on WBZ451 Curiosity board.
 This application also illustrates the use of the Services provided by the Proximity profile.

 ![](Docs/Setup.PNG)